SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In most languages, functions can only be declared in statements, however languages that have functions as first-class citizens often also allow declaration via expressions. function expressions are generally assigned to variables for later usage.
-JS calls function declarations that are statements function declarations, and function declarations that are expressions function expressions.
+JS calls function declarations that are statements function declarations, and function declarations that are expressions function expressions. since classes in JS are merely syntactic sugar for functions, there are also class declarations and class expressions

 ### signatures